Duralumin: Composition

 In addition to aluminium, the main materials in duralumin are copper, manganese and magnesium.
-For instance, Duraluminium 2024 consists of 91-95% aluminium, 3.8-4.9% copper, 1.2-1.8% magnesium, 0.3-0.9% manganese, <0.5% iron, <0.5% silicon, <0.25% zinc, <0.15% titanium, <0.10% chromium and no more than 0.15% of other elements together.
+For instance, Duraluminium 2024 consists of 91–95% aluminium, 3.8–4.9% copper, 1.2–1.8% magnesium, 0.3–0.9% manganese, <0.5% iron, <0.5% silicon, <0.25% zinc, <0.15% titanium, <0.10% chromium and no more than 0.15% of other elements combined.
 Although the addition of copper improves strength, it also makes these alloys susceptible to corrosion.
-Corrosion resistance can be greatly enhanced by the metallurgical bonding of a high-purity aluminium surface layer, referred to as alclad-duralum.
-Alclad materials are commonly used in the aircraft industry to this day.
+Corrosion resistance can be greatly enhanced by bonding a high-purity aluminium surface layer, referred to as alclad-duralum.
+Alclad materials are commonly used in the aircraft industry as of 2003.

 Microstructure

 Duralumin's remarkable strength and durability stem from its unique microstructure, which is significantly influenced by heat treatment processes.

 Initial microstructure

 Solid Solution: After initial solidification, duralumin exists as a single-phase solid solution, primarily composed of aluminium atoms with dispersed copper, magnesium, and other alloying elements.
 This initial state is relatively soft and ductile.